Dance in Process

 RoseAnne Spradlin was in residence February 2014, working toward the premiere of g-h-o-s-t c-r-o-w-n (working title) at New York Live Arts.
 Read about g-h-o-s-t c-r-o-w-n (working title) in the New York Times.

 Anna Sperber was in residence in 2013, working toward the premiere of The Superseded Third at the Chocolate Factory.
 Read about The Superseded Third in the New York Times.

 David Thomson was in residence in 2013.
 Read an interview with David on the Gibney Dance Blog.

 APPLY FOR DIP

-Information about future Dance in Process Residency applications will be available in Spring 2021.
+Check back for information about when future Dance in Process Residency applications will be available.